Police press for final confessions from Pennsylvania’s dreaded serial killer

 But that wasn’t the end of the story.

 Over time, much like Mr. Matthews had done, Trooper Max DeLuca developed a relationship with Surratt, one that enabled him, earlier this year, to coax the first confessions from the killer since 2007, these to murders in Beaver, Bedford and Fulton counties.

-There was John Shelkons, a 56-year-old Baden steelworker; Guy and Laura Mills, a Breezewood couple in their 60s, killed on New Year’s Eve 1977; Joel Krueger, 36, who was slain the same night a few miles away; and William and Nancy Adams, a young couple from Fallston.
+There was John Shelkons, a 56-year-old Baden steelworker; Guy and Laura Mills, a Breezewood couple in their 60s, killed on New Year’s Eve 1977; Joel Krueger, 36, whose body was found that same night a few miles away; and William and Nancy Adams, a young couple from Fallston.

-Mrs. Adams, like several other victims, had vanished.
+Mrs. Adams, like Linda Hamilton and Ranee Gregor, had vanished.
 Eight years later, her bones would be found in Brady’s Run Park, not far from where she was abducted.

 Mr. Lozier said the only thing he had to give Surratt was a written promise not to prosecute the killer.

-Now, Allegheny County District Attorney Stephen A. Zappala Jr. is looking into the possibility of authorizing a similar immunity agreement to present to Surratt so they can close the books on their remaining cases: Zeigler, the Weinmans, and Richard and Donna Hyde.
+Now, Allegheny County Police are waiting for District Attorney Stephen A. Zappala Jr. to pen a similar immunity agreement to present to Surratt so they can close the books on their remaining cases: Zeigler, the Weinmans, and Richard and Donna Hyde.